Hiking the Kulanaʻahane Trail to the Moanalua Saddle on Oʻahu, Hawaiʻi

 Kulanaʻahane Trail

-As one can see from the photo below, the Kulanaʻahane Trail will make you very familiar with Hau, a native bushy tree that’s sometimes referred to as Hau bush.
+As I’m sure it’s obvious from photo below, the Kulanaʻahane Trail will make you very familiar with Hau, a native bushy tree that’s sometimes referred to as Hau bush.

-Much of the Kulanaʻahane Trail is passes through this entanglement of Hau trees, but generally speaking, they are not an issue in terms of navigating through them.
+Much of the Kulanaʻahane Trail is passes through this entanglement of Hau trees, but generally speaking, they are not much of an issue in terms of navigating through them.

 Kulanaʻahane Trail